wbyoung/azul/docs/source/guides/migrations.md

 returning a promise or _thenable_ from the from the `up` or `down` function.
 In manual mode, you are responsible for executing all queries in your migration.

+## Reversible Migrations

+Azul.js is able to determine the reverse of migrations that do not make destructive changes.
+For instance, _creating_ a table can be reversed because no additional information is needed to know that the reverse is to remove that table.
+On the other hand, if you write a migration to drop a table, more information would be needed to know how to re-create the table.
+Operations that _rename_ will also be reversible.

+Each method below will discuss in more detail whether it can be used with the `change` function.

 ## Methods

 ### `#createTable`